Green Cove Springs, Florida: History

-Agriculture and tourism were two of the primary economic ventures until the end of the 19th century, when Henry Flagler's railroad began taking tourists further south into Florida.
+Agriculture and tourism were the two primary economic activities in the area until the end of the 19th century, when Henry Flagler's railroad began taking tourists further south in Florida.
 In 1895, the Great Freeze destroyed the area's citrus crops, and tourism all but ended.
-The 1920s had renewed development, with automobile traffic bringing in tourists again.
-The Great Depression of the 1930s was the end of growth again for the city.
+The 1920s had renewed development, with automobile traffic once again bringing in tourists.
+The Great Depression of the 1930s marked the end of this period of growth for the city.

 The first women's club in the state of Florida was established in Green Cove Springs in 1883.
 The Village Improvement Association led local efforts to beautify the town, and established its first public library.